AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/unified-shell-overview.md

 **Unified Shell Flow**

-If you're already logged in to an Adobe Experience Cloud product, click the menu icon and select **Marketo Measure**.
+If you're already logged in to an Adobe Experience Cloud product, click the menu icon and select **[!DNL Marketo Measure]**.

    ![](assets/unified-shell-overview-4.png)

 >[!NOTE]
 >
->Your drop-down menu may look different depending on which Adobe Experience Cloud products you’re subscribed to.
+>Your drop-down menu may look different depending on which Adobe Experience Cloud products you're subscribed to.

-If you're _not_ already logged in to an Adobe Experience Cloud product, log in directly to Marketo Measure here: [https://experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure).
+If you're _not_ already logged in to an Adobe Experience Cloud product, log in directly to [!DNL Marketo Measure] here: [https://experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure).

 ## New Features {#new-features}